hamsternipples/nosedocs/abraham-now.md

 [2]: there may be something to who seems to be more affected by these mixing of the vibrations. one may say it's the one listening, and not the one talking, but I don't believe it has to be one way or another.
 I think it's more to do with who's dominant (who's the most stable emotionally) in the situation, regardless of who's receiving the message.

-#### responding to some reactions
+### 2020-08-30 11:?? - responding to some reactions

 it occurred to me that in the specific example of sex, however, this concept can be generalised to explain many other things, it seems that women tend to turn that vibration into reality more redily than men do.
 I think the reason is the physical apparatus. if the penis/clitoris is the receptive organ (primary/secondary coils), and the prostate/uterus (terciary/quatinary coils) is the emissive organ, then it's normal that the woman would be more potent creators of that reality than men are.

 the next part is the dominant part. in most cases, it's the man that is the dominant one (usually physicaly, but also vibrationally), so that would imply that the man is usually the primary coil and the woman is the terciary. it seems possible that if the man ejaculates, then when that happens, the ejaculation is the primary coil, which begins to induce in the secondary coil a signal... and if that happens before the terciary/quatinary coil is receiving, then the emissive organ will begin transforming the signal induced on the secondary coil.

-ideally, what should happen is that the 3rd/4th coils should be the dominant ones, meaning that they're transforming non-physical energy into reality, to which the 1st/2nd coils are receiving.
+ideally, what should happen is that the 3rd/4th coils should be the dominant ones, meaning that they're transforming non-physical energy into reality, to which the 1st/2nd coils are receiving[^1].

 if it's the other way around (eg. the man causing the orgasm first), then the receptive organs translate the physical energy put out by the penis into reality. therefore, if the man has some negative beliefs, the woman (in this case) will translate them into reality. the more energetic the environment is, the more rapidly this will happen. obviously men and women have both receptive and emissive organs, so the same could be said about gay relationships, too -- however, I think it's less reality creation in that way in gay relationships, and even less in lesbian relationships -- meaning, less impact.